nphlp/EcoService/docs/ci-cd-workflows.md

 - Tests on `test` branch
 - Production on `main` branch

+## Commit checks

+When you make a `commit`, code quality checks are automatically performed.

+- **Husky**: `git hooks` manager

+    Executes a script in [.husky/pre-commit](../.husky/pre-commit).

+- **Lint-staged**: linting/formatting on modified files only

+    Provides the list of modified files in the `commit` on which to perform checks. \
+     Cancels the current `commit` if the checks do not pass.

+- **Commitlint**: conventional commit format validation Verifies that the `commit` message follows the commit naming convention.
+    The message must be prefixed with `feat`, `fix`, `chore`, etc... to be valid.

 ## Pull Request to `test` or `main`

 When a Pull Request to `test` or `main` is created, or when a commit is pushed after, a GitHub Workflow is automatically triggered.